top of page

 A small and conserved waterfall with a hidden cave and Tarzan swing.
 If you prefer more off the beaten track adventures with less tourists, then Kawasan is just that.
 Location 📌

 The most famous Siquijor attraction is Cambugahay Falls, a multi-tier waterfall with vibrant blue waters.
-Head to this waterfall early or face the huge crowds that flock to this attraction, although it is probably still Siquijor’s best waterfall, it’s certainly the busiest.
+Head to this Siquijor cascade early or face the huge crowds that flock to this attraction, although it is probably still Siquijor’s best waterfall, it’s certainly the busiest.
 Location 📌

 Lagaan Falls

 Another gem of a waterfall on Siquijor and a natural playground, explore Lagaan Falls with a short walk down to the pool.
 With benches and easy access in and out of the water, a rope swing, natural slide and even a small cave.
-You could easily spend an hour or two at this beautiful spot.
+You could easily spend an hour or two at Lagaan falls as this is a beautiful spot.
 Location 📌

 Cangbangag Falls